-Those lazy-hazy days of summer will be here soon.
+Those lazy, hazy days of summer will be here soon.
 I’ve already spent many days in our backyard pool with my two (soon to be three) water-loving kids.
-However, one thing that won’t be showing up at our pool this summer are water wings.
+However, one thing that won’t be showing up at our pool this summer is water wings.

 Can I please encourage you to never put water wings (arm-floaties) on your children in the swimming pool or in any body of water?